January is National Glaucoma Awareness Month!

 - African Americans and Mexican Americans may be more predisposed to glaucoma

 - Early glaucoma may be asymptomatic

-- Gradual loss of peripheral vision
+- A gradual loss of peripheral vision

 Protect yourself against glaucoma by seeing your vision care provider regularly.
 Glaucoma can be diagnosed through a comprehensive dilated eye exam.
 Early diagnosis and treatment can help protect against vision loss.